 The Irish Research Council is precluded from discussing results of the competition or the outcome of individual applications over the telephone or in writing.
 Feedback to unsuccessful candidates will consist of the score assigned by the IAB.
-Additional qualitative feedback will be provided to applicants under the Government of Ireland Postdoctoral Fellowship Programme only.
-Feedback derived from the commentary of the assessors must be requested by applicants within 3 weeks of notification of the outcome.
+Additional qualitative feedback will be provided to applicants not receiving notification of an offer of award under the Government of Ireland Postdoctoral Fellowship Programme only.
+Feedback derived from the commentary of the assessors must be requested by these applicants within 3 weeks of notification of the outcome.
 Once this window has passed, no further requests for feedback will be permitted.
 Feedback will likely be provided in early summer after the overall review process has concluded.
 Under no circumstance will feedback provided by the Irish Research Council compromise the confidentiality of any participant in the process.